vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/events.md

-# Events
-An Event is a core VisionStream component.
+# Navigating the subdomain portal

+Learn how users interact with the content published in your subdomain portal.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/magnifying-glass-chart.svg" width="20" height="20"> Overview

-Users can browse through a selection of events and choose which one they would like to stream.
+Users can browse through a selection of events and choose which one they would like to attend.

 By clicking on the title of any event, users can view the associated breakout sessions for the selected event.

-After selecting the event title, Click the "Enter Event" button below the list of breakouts to view the event and its related breakout sessions.
+After selecting the event title, click the "Enter Event" button below the list of breakouts to view the event and its related breakout sessions.

 Users need to sign in first to access information regarding the event and its breakouts.
 The user will redirect to the Sign-In page if not logged in previously.
 User choices for viewing breakouts will be "Calendar" and "List".
 Both buttons are available in the bottom right corner of the event section.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/calendar-days.svg" width="20" height="20"> Calendar View Button